lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 **SHARED SECRET KEY:**
-  A value established between two communicating parties for use as cryptographic key material suitable for direct use by symmetric cryptigraphic algorithms.
+  A value established between two communicating parties for use as cryptographic key material suitable for direct use by symmetric cryptographic algorithms.
 This document is concerned with shared secrets established via public key cryptographic operations.

 ## Composite Design Philosophy